 Dianping (directly translates to “shop review”) is a must have for anyone that is looking to visit places, shop, eat and play!
 At first I thought it was just an app to get food reviews.
 I later found out that you can find places of interests, karaoke places, cinemas, bars etc. using the app!
 It works fantastic as well as you can simply search based off your current location.
 Find the best rated shop and go to it to enjoy!
 I had mixed success however with regards to food but that’s a personal taste kind of thing.
 Your results might vary but hey, at least you know what the locals think are good shops.

 The Uber for China.
-Taxi is pretty well priced but do note of the peak hours and heavy traffics especially in cities like Beijing.
+Taxi is pretty well priced, you can get a quote now to see, but do note of the peak hours and heavy traffics especially in cities like Beijing.
 There are many guides out there that teaches you how to use the app.
 As a foreigner, you’ll probably only be using the normal taxis which works perfectly fine too.
 You will need a phone number to use it.
 Extremely useful for travelling around.

 Where to Download?